Lantern-lit luxury desert camp tents among the dunes of the Moroccan Sahara at dusk

 Luxury Desert Camps & Sahara Experiences

-This guide focuses on desert camp accommodation -- compare facilities, amenities, pricing, and atmosphere for 10+ camps from intimate bivouacs to ultra-luxury glamping with heated pools among the dunes.
+This guide focuses on desert camp accommodation -- compare facilities, amenities, and atmosphere across three comfort tiers, from intimate bivouacs to ultra-luxury glamping with heated pools among the dunes.

 Looking for multi-day desert tour itineraries and routes instead?
 See our Morocco Desert Tours Guide